 Bible.org's commentary on Psalm 2 titled “The Coronation of the Son” is at this link.

-Worship God: Psalm 2 and Proverbs 1:7 reminded me of the wonderful worship song "Holy is the Lord" by Chris Tomlin.
-Enjoy!
+YouTube: Psalm 2 and Proverbs 1:7 reminded me of the song "Give Me Your Eyes" by Brandon Heath:

-Do you know our holy God?
-Click here for holiness!
+Do you have eyes for God?
+Click here for new eyes!

 Please join me in memorizing a verse of Scripture today:

 "The fear of the LORD is the beginning of knowledge, but fools despise wisdom and discipline."
 Proverbs 1:7 NIV